Sg-8787/frontend-elite-tech-/README.md

-# Task 1: Interactive Quiz Application 🧠
+# Task 1: Interactive Quiz Application

-This is a simple web-based **quiz application** built using **HTML, CSS, and JavaScript**.
+This is a simple web-based quiz application** built using **HTML, CSS, and JavaScript**.
 It allows users to answer multiple-choice questions, receive instant feedback, and track their score.

-## 📌 Features
+## Features

 - 📋 Dynamic question loading
 - ✅ Instant answer feedback using `alert()`